betancourtYeison/hometap-test-task/frontend/README.md

     npm run dev

-Go to http://localhost:5173/ to ensure app is working:
+Go to http://localhost:5173/ to ensure app is working